 “The Bosnian constitution is too complex; it may work as a peace treaty but hardly as a constitution” said Professor Hanspeter Neuhold of the University of Vienna, one of many Balkan experts who agrees that the changes to the country’s constitution are imperative.
 Yet, more than two decades after the end of the Bosnian war, the constitution remains unchanged.

-This complicated system of government, was never intended to govern the country for a long period of time, due to fears that it it facilitates ethnic division.
-While the complex governmental set-up was a measure necessary to stop the conflict in 1995, it impedes the movement towards a unified nation.
+This complicated system of government was never intended to govern the country for a long period of time due to fears that it it facilitates ethnic division.
+While the complex governmental set-up was a measure necessary to stop the conflict in 1995, it now impedes the movement towards a unified nation.

 The international community has almost completely abandoned its former efforts to encourage Bosnia and Herzegovina’s ethnic leaders to form a consensus on how to reform the country’s complex and inefficient system of government, and appears that the topic of Bosnian constitution reform has entirely vanished from all recent discussions on European integration.

 “Bosnia and Herzegovina needs to stop using its constitution as an excuse,” said Srđan Cvijić, a senior policy analyst based in Brussels during a roundtable talk held at the Diplomatic Academy of Vienna on October 29.